Cpl Derrick Sharpe

 On Sept.
 23, 2006, less than a month into his first deployment, Corporal Sharpe and his unit were on the way back from a patrol in Haqlaniyah, Iraq, when the streets suddenly became eerily quiet.
 Knowing something was not right, Cpl Sharpe took the lead in searching for the enemy when he stepped on an improvised explosive device (IED).
 Immediately following the blast, a firefight erupted.
 Cpl Sharpe recalls landing on his back, staring at the sky, not realizing he was severely injured and that his body was on fire.
 His comrades acted quickly to run to Cpl Sharpe’s aid, and secure the area for his medical evacuation while taking small arms fire.

 Derrick lost his right leg at the hip; sustained multiple fractures in his back, severe internal injuries, and a traumatic brain injury (TBI).
 Because his injuries were so severe, Derrick was immediately transported to Landstuhl, Germany, where his family met him to say their goodbyes, as doctors did not expect him to live.
 Derrick beat the odds and woke up nine months later at Walter Reed Medical Center in Washington, D.C.
 Since then, he has endured more than 120 surgeries and will have more in the future.

 Now medically retired, Derrick feels lucky to have gotten a second chance at life, and has high hopes for his future.
-He is looking forward to marrying his fiancée Cara and making memories with his son Donovan, but the obstacles Derrick has to deal with in his home overshadow his joys.
+He is looking forward to starting a life with his newlywed wife Cara and making memories with his son Donovan, but the obstacles Derrick has to deal with in his home overshadow his joys.
 Struggling with everyday tasks, like brushing his teeth because the counter tops are too high, prevent him from spending quality time with his family.
 Derrick feels that once he receives a specially adapted custom Homes For Our Troops home he can truly begin to rebuild his life.